 If you want something rich in carbohydrates, nutrients, and minerals, sweet potato is the one you’re looking for.
 This vegetable can help boost and improve your chick’s health while making them full and satisfied.
 The high carb factor can also boost your chick’s energy.

-What Foods are Not Good for Your Chicken?
+What Foods Are Not Good for Your Chicken?

 In the last section, we talked about foods that are good for your chicken.
 Here in this part, we will talk about what’s not good for your chicken.
 The following foods and treats can be pretty harmful to chickens so make sure to keep an eye out and do not serve your chicks some food with these following items.